kanishkatks/kanbot/README.md

-# Kanbot Portfolio Assistant: Talk to My Experience & Projects
+# Kanbot RAG powered portfolio assistant: Talk to My Experience & Projects

 A smart, conversational assistant built into my portfolio website that answers questions about my background, projects, and skills in natural language.
 It feels like chatting with me, even when I'm not available!